-- Have a powerful artist’s statement.
-An artist’s statement is like a mission statement; it tells people what you and your writing is about.
+- Write an artist’s statement – An artist’s statement is like a mission statement; it tells people what you and your writing is about.
 As a writer you are selling yourself, so think of this as your elevator pitch.
 Make it short but persuasive.
 If you want some advice on how to create a great artist statement you can take a look at this.

 - Have your own website – A website may be the most important tool for promoting your work.
 It is a great way to showcase your work, along with any awards you’ve received or events you have been involved in.